gjarnling/udacity-build-a-portfolio-site/README.md

 The first block covered [the CSS box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model) and [semantic elements in HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5).
 It was followed by a related problem set.

 ### Intro to HTML and CSS
 The second block started with a repetition of HTML, CSS, and Boxes.
-Responsive layout and CSS Frameworks were described and a framework for responsive layouts were created.
+Responsive layout and CSS Frameworks were introduced and a framework for responsive layouts were created.

 It then dealt with other frameworks, including [Bootstrap](http://getbootstrap.com/).
 To segment the knowledge of Bootstrap many quizzes were given.
 Finally went through how to customize Bootstrap to include only selected features and why minified versions are prefered.